Bowyer speeds to surprise pole for NASCAR’s playoff opener

 Denny Hamlin at 13th was the best of the Gibbs contingent, while Kyle Busch was 20th, Martin Truex Jr. 24th and finally Jones in 26th.

+“It’s just frustrating, you hold it wide open and you hope to go fast, but it’s not where we want to be,” Jones said.

-Reigning series champion Joey Logano qualified 22nd, four spots behind teammate and defending race winner Brad Keselowski, as Team Penske also struggled in qualifying.
+Logano qualified 22nd, four spots behind teammate and defending race winner Brad Keselowski, as Team Penske also struggled in qualifying because it placed its emphasis on handling over speed.

+“We should know about 20 laps in who really has what,” Keselowski said.

 Other items of note from Las Vegas: